unalignedcoder/auto-theme/README.md

 ## Installation
 1) Download the latest [release](https://github.com/unalignedcoder/auto-theme/releases) and extract it to your preferred folder.
 2) Create custom **Light** and **Dark** themes.
 To do so, simply modify settings in the _Personalize_ window (including colors or, for example, a wallpaper slideshow) and then save the theme.
-   (`.theme` files conatin simple instructions for the Windows pesonalization engine.
-You can find two examples of included in this repository, with helpful comments.)
+   (`.theme` files are simple configuration instructions for the Windows pesonalization engine.
+You can find two examples of them included in this repository, with helpful comments.)

 	![image](https://github.com/user-attachments/assets/0999c082-16ec-456c-ba58-88783bc1abb3 "In the Personalize>Themes windows, right click on a theme and select 'Save for sharing'.")
 	<br /><sup>In the Personalize>Themes windows, right click on a theme and select 'Save for sharing'.</sup>